 3. Take your supplements

-- Vitamin D is very important for a healthy immune system.
+- Vitamin D is essential for a healthy immune system.
 Studies show that daily supplementation with vitamin D reduces the risk of colds and flues.

-- Probiotics may reduce the incidence of colds and flues, specifically fever, cough and runny nose.
-Using probiotics during the winter months has also been found to reduce the use of antibiotics and decreased the duration of symptoms when individuals were already sick.
+- Probiotics may reduce the incidence of colds and flues, specifically fever, cough, and runny nose.
+Using probiotics during the winter months has also been found to reduce antibiotics and decrease the duration of symptoms when individuals are already sick.

-Eating or drinking too much refined sugar can interfere with your body’s ability to fight and infection – it basically paralyses the immune system, and can last hours after consumption!
+Eating or drinking too much-refined sugar can interfere with your body’s ability to fight an infection – it paralyzes the immune system and can last hours after consumption!
 Be sure to eat lots of brightly coloured fruits and vegetables, high in vitamin C and antioxidants.
-Also, include garlic where you can, as it has been shown to reduce the frequency of colds and flues due to its ability to fight viruses and bacteria.
+Also, include garlic where you can, as it has showing to reduce the frequency of colds and flues due to its ability to fight viruses and bacteria.

 What to Do When You’re Sick?

-First things first, there is no cure for a cold, and symptoms usually resolve within 7-10 days.
-Antibiotics do not work against viruses, and they can actually make it harder for your body to fight future bacterial infections if you take them when they aren’t needed.
+First, there is no cure for a cold, and symptoms usually resolve within 7-10 days.
+Antibiotics do not work against viruses, and they can make it harder for your body to fight future bacterial infections if you take them when they aren’t needed.
 So, instead of making your way to your doctor’s office, here are some things you can do to get your health back quickly:

-- Andrographis is a botanical medicine that has been shown to reduce the symptoms of upper respiratory tract infections (like the common cold)
+- Andrographis is a botanical medicine that has showing to reduce the symptoms of upper respiratory tract infections (like the common cold)

 - Vitamin D supplementation can be used for rapid relief of symptoms because it decreases the amount of virus in the body and promotes recovery.

-- L-Glutamine is used by the immune cells at high amounts during an infection.
+- L-Glutamine is using to immune cells in high amounts during an infection.
 If there is not enough available in the blood, the immune cells will break down muscle tissue to liberate glutamine.
-If you are active and don’t want to risk losing muscle mass during an acute infection, consider supplementing with L-glutamine.
+If you are active and don’t want to risk losing muscle mass during acute infection, consider supplementing L-glutamine.

-- Buckwheat Honey has been shown to be better than cough medicines at reducing the severity and duration of a cough associated with the common cold.
-Honey has antimicrobial activity to fight an infection and can help soothe a sore throat.
+- Buckwheat Honey is better than cough medicines at reducing the severity and duration of a cough associated with the common cold.
+Honey has an antimicrobial activity to fight infection and can help soothe a sore throat.

 I know you don’t want anything slowing you down, so do your best to stay healthy during these upcoming months.
-But remember, a strong and healthy body is also a responsive body.
+But remember, a healthy and robust body is also a responsive body.
 Read more about the top 5 recommended supplements for women for a healthy body all year round.
-Having a cold is not a sign of weakness, but a sign that your immune system is able to fight off an infection adequately.
-Each time you get sick and support your body through healing, you are strengthening your immune system and training it for the next pathogen.
-It is estimated that every year adults have an average of 2-3 colds, so remember these tips to help your body heal quickly if a cold or flu gets you!
+Having a cold is not a sign of weakness but a sign that your immune system can fight off an infection adequately.
+Each time you get sick and support your body through healing, you strengthen your immune system and train it for the next pathogen.
+It is estimating that adults have an average of 2-3 colds every year, so remember these tips to help your body heal quickly if a cold or flu gets you!

 In health through cold & flu season,